slycadelic/slycadelic/README.md

 👋🏽 Hey there!
 I’m Shivam Patel — a Tech Lead and Full-Stack Developer passionate about building scalable, intelligent, and user-focused software.

-💼 I began my journey at Pentashield Tech Pvt.
-Ltd. (<a href='https://pentashieldtech.com/'>), where I joined as the first employee and helped build the company from the ground up.
+💼 I began my journey at <a href='https://pentashieldtech.com/'> Pentashield Tech Pvt.
+Ltd.</a>, where I joined as the first employee and helped build the company from the ground up.
 During my 5 years there, I worked on several defense and aerospace R&D projects for the Indian Defence Forces, gaining hands-on experience in system design, AI-based analytics, and mission-critical software development.

-🚀 I now lead a talented team at Tech 23, delivering end-to-end software solutions and technical consulting for web, mobile, and backend systems.
+🚀 I now lead a talented team at <a href='https://tech23gaming.com/'>Tech 23</a>, delivering end-to-end software solutions and technical consulting for web, mobile, and backend systems.
 Our focus is on crafting clean, secure, and scalable applications — from Next.js and React Native frontends to Django and FastAPI backends with robust cloud deployments.

-🧠 Most recently, I served as Co-Founder and CTO at Aurus.ai <a href='https://aurus.ai/'>, where I led the development of AI-native platforms — including document intelligence systems and decision-support chatbots built using LLMs and RAG pipelines.
+🧠 Most recently, I served as Co-Founder and CTO at <a href='https://aurus.ai/'>Aurus.ai</a>, where I led the development of AI-native platforms — including document intelligence systems and decision-support chatbots built using LLMs and RAG pipelines.
 This experience strengthened my passion for merging full-stack engineering with cutting-edge AI to deliver products that simplify complex business workflows.

 💡 I love solving challenging problems, designing clean architectures, and turning ambitious ideas into impactful, intelligent products.

-## 💬 Ask me about
+## 🛠️ My Skill Set
 <h3>
     🌐 Web App  development
     <br />